Diegovsky/htmeta/README.md

 !DOCTYPE html
 html {
     body {
-        h1 text="Welcome!"
+        h1 "Welcome!"
         p {
-            text "This is an example page.
+            - "This is an example page.
 Very cool!"
         }
     }
 }